prat96/NETD-test/README.md

 2) blackbody @25C
 3) blackbody @30C

-Convert these files to pgm using the swap.c file and place them in the 'datasets' folder, in each respective temperature folder.
+Place them in the 'datasets' folder, in each respective temperature folder.

 Make sure no other files exist in the path.
 NETD result is displayed in mK(miliKelvin)